 36 pounds empty

-When packing food in TSA approved coolers for a flight, there are several key considerations to keep in mind.
+When packing food in one of these coolers for a flight, there are several key considerations to keep in mind.
 Since we are talking about checked baggage, you are not required to follow the 3-1-1 rule set forth for carry-on bags.
-However, TSA is clear about the regulations for packing food and ice in TSA approved coolers as checked bags.
+However, TSA provides general screening guidance for packing food and ice in checked baggage, which can vary by situation and screening location.
 Here is what TSA says:

-At the security checkpoint, if your ice is beginning to melt, the TSA officers may confiscate the contents of your cooler.
-Don’t take that chance with poorly insulated walls.
+At the security checkpoint, if your ice is beginning to melt, TSA officers may remove items that do not meet screening requirements.
+Donโt take that chance with poorly insulated walls.

 Avoid These Common Oversights

-Traveling with TSA approved coolers is a smart move, but it’s easy to overlook a few things.
+Traveling with a travel cooler is a smart move, but itโs easy to overlook a few things.
 Here are key pitfalls to steer clear of when flying with a cooler:

-- Loose Packing Inside the Cooler: Ensure that all items within your TSA approved coolers are tightly secured.
+- Loose Packing Inside the Cooler: Ensure that all items within your travel coolers are tightly secured.
 Bungee cords or straps are a great way to keep the lid secure and decrease damage when the baggage crew throws your cooler around.

 - Ignoring Airline and Destination Regulations: Always research the regulations for the airline and country you will fly to.
-Every airline has the right to set different rules within the TSA regulations.
+Every airline can set its own baggage rules, and TSA screening rules apply separately to whatโs allowed through security.

 By dodging these common errors and planning ahead, your travel experience will be a breeze.